anika81199/Multiple-Client-Server-System/ReadMe.md

 Client-Server system is basically the backbone of web browsing.
 We come across different types of client-server connections in our day-to-day life.
 The simplest example would be Google Search, it basically connects a client (i.e., user) to a server (i.e., Google Search) and provides the client with the information it needs.

-Herein, we have designed a quiz-game which is essentially a basic client-server system, where connection is established when client approaches a server.
+Herein, I have designed a quiz-game which is essentially a basic client-server system, where connection is established when client approaches a server.
 As soon as the connection is established, the server throws basic arithmetic problems on the client, and based on the answers, marks will be awarded to the client.

 ![pic2](https://github.com/anika81199/Multiple-Client-Server-System/blob/main/cl.jpg)

 ## Software used

-The code has been written in Python on Jupyter Notebook
+The code has been written in Python on Jupyter Notebook.
 ## Background

 Before moving forward with the code, we need to look at certain important concepts/functions used in the program.